falcosecurity/falco-website/content/en/blog/detect-threats-falco-ovh-mks-audit-logs-plugin/index.md

 In order to test Falco we need to know which rules are installed by default.
 In our case, as we defined it in the **values.yaml** file, the k8saudit-ovh plugin follow the [k8s_audit_rules.yaml](https://github.com/falcosecurity/plugins/blob/main/plugins/k8saudit/rules/k8s_audit_rules.yaml) file.
 You can take a look at them in order to know them.

-In this blog post we will test one of well-known default k8s audit rules:
+In this blog post we will test one of the well-known default k8s audit rules:

 ```yaml
 - rule: Attach/Exec Pod